jshint/jshint/README.md

 Before reporting a bug look around to see if there are any open or closed tickets that cover your issue.
 And remember the wisdom: pull request > bug report > tweet.

+#### Issue Priority

+- *P1:* Something is throwing exceptions; broken JSHint backward compatibility.
+- *P2:* Something is not being parsed correctly.
+- *P3:* Features that the core team will work on once P2s and P1s are done.
+- *P4:* Patches welcome; The request is good, but low priority.

 #### License